prantlf/mau-mau/README.md

-  -h, --help                    output usage information -V, --version                 output the version number -p, --players <integer|list>  Player count (3 by default) or player list -m, --human <integer>         One-based index of the human (no by default) -s, --silent                  No console output (false by default) -l, --language <locale>       Translation of texts (env.LANG by default) --continue-to-end <yes|no>    Play until the last player remains with some
+  -h, --help                    output usage information -V, --version                 output the version number -p, --players <integer|list>  Player count (2-4 by default) or list -m, --human <integer|random>  One-based index of the human player or the
-                                cards in his hand (yes by default) --cards-per-player <integer>  Number of cards that the players are dealt (4 by default) --players-per-deck <integer>  Player threshold to add another card deck (4 by default; 5 means another deck)
+                                text "random" (nothing by default) -s, --silent                  No console output (false by default) -l, --language <locale>       Translation of texts (env.LANG by default) --continue-to-end <yes|no>    Play until the last player remains with some cards in his hand (yes by default) --cards-per-player <integer>  Number of cards that the players are dealt (4 by default) --players-per-deck <integer>  Player threshold to add another card deck (4 by default; 5 means another deck)

-Player list is a comma-delimited list of player implementations:
-"human", "smart", "average" and "dummy" identifiers are available.
+Player list is a comma-delimited list of player implementations: "human", "smart", "average" and "dummy" identifiers are available.
+A random combination of "smart,average,dummy" is the default.
-The default player list is "smart,average,dummy".
 Supported locales: "en", "de", "cs".
 ```